Custom Integrations

 publication: { scopes: PublicationScope[]; };}Anatomy of an existing provider

-Section titled “Anatomy of an existing provider”Look at apps/integrations/src/routes/linear/ for a complete reference:
+Section titled “Anatomy of an existing provider”Look at packages/linear/ (provider logic) + apps/integrations/src/routes/linear/publications.ts (thin CF wrapper) for a complete reference.
+The split is the same for GitHub and Slack:

 Build a new provider